LuisFelipeFrancisco/Java-e-Orientacao-a-Objetos-Alura/JavaIO/README.md

 ```
 ### PrintStream

-Java.io also supports a PrintStream class that can be used to write to a file.
+PrintStream class that can be used to write to a file.
 It is designed to be used in a multi-threaded environment.

 ```java
 import java.io.PrintStream;